nmdguerreiro/bitoiu.github.com/_posts/2013-11-1-venn-lessons.md

 ##gotchas

-There were a couple of things that although simple to solve were not initially part of my plans.
+There were a couple of things that, although simple to solve, were not initially part of my plans.

 ###iterable properties